nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/how-to-customize-email-templates.md

     If you want to copy from the default content of the template, you can have a look at it from [GitHub](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-platform-notification/nuxeo-platform-notification-core/src/main/resources/templates).
 3. Save.

-## Making the Document Links in Notification Emails Point to the Web UI
+## Making the Document Links in Notification Emails Point to the JSF UI

 {{multiexcerpt 'override-docs-permalinks' page='how-to-make-jsf-ui-the-default-ui'}}